-Our bodies undergo many changes during pregnancy, but that doesn’t mean we have to refrain from exercise.
+Our bodies undergo many changes during pregnancy, but that doesn’t mean we have to refrain from exercises.
 Staying fit during pregnancy helps improves the health of your baby.
 Even physicians and sports scientists recommend pregnancy fitness activities to stay healthy.
 This keeps the future mother and the child fit.

-Pregnancy Fitness Advantages:
+Pregnancy Exercises Advantages:

 - Sports reduce back problems and water insoles.